Menu Toggle Software

 Justification for Proposed Change

 In process steam systems, condensate is formed when steam releases its heat of condensation in a heat exchanger and condenses into liquid.
-Facilities that recover condensate reduce the need for makeup water, pre-heating fuel, and chemicals for water treatment.
+Facilities that recover condensate reduce the need for make-up water, pre-heating fuel, and chemicals for water treatment.
 Some sites may also benefit from a reduction in wastewater costs.
 Because condensate is effectively distilled water, its recovery also reduces the need for boiler blowdown, which results in additional energy savings.

 Department of Energy (DOE) literature has recommended increasing the percentage of returned condensate as a steam system best practice in since at least the early 2000s, and the DOE provides a steam tip sheet specifically on improving condensate return.
 This proposed code change originated from discussions with California-based consulting engineers from strategic energy management programs and the DOE Industrial Assessment Center program.